 GTIL assists all Grant Thornton member firms in delivering consistent, robust, rigorous and high quality audits.
-This is achieved through the provision of a global audit methodology and software, protocols to facilitate consultation with audit specialists in other member firms, a comprehensive intranet service with up-to-date information on relevant professional standards; a worldwide restrictedentity list, an International Financial Reporting Standards (IFRS) help desk and topical alerts.
+This is achieved through the provision of a global audit methodology and software, protocols to facilitate consultation with audit specialists in other member firms, a comprehensive intranet service with up-to-date information on relevant professional standards, a worldwide restrictedentity list, an International Financial Reporting Standards (IFRS) help desk and topical alerts.
 GTIL does not provide any services to clients itself.

-GTIL's Methodology and Learning team hold monthly member firm outreach calls to address the information needs of individuals in Grant Thornton member firms who oversee consultations on audit matters, who manage inspections performed by audit regulators or who work in a similar role.
-In these calls, GTIL communicate methodology concepts and recent releases, providing member firms a forum for questions and enabling everyone to move forward together with consistency.
+GTIL's Methodology and Learning team hold frequent member firm outreach calls to address the information needs of individuals in Grant Thornton member firms who oversee consultations on audit matters, who manage inspections performed by audit regulators, or who work in a similar role.
+In these calls, GTIL communicate methodology concepts and recent releases, providing member firms a forum for questions and enabling all firms to move forward together with consistency.

-LEAP (Leading an Effective Audit Practice) is an ongoing, collaborative effort led by GTIL to re-energise our audit practice and prepare our global organisation and people for the future of audit.
-The LEAP project has two core streams, a new global audit methodology referred to as 'LEAP' and a suite of centrally developed, globally consistent learning.
+LEAP (Leading an Effective Audit Practice) is an ongoing, collaborate effort led by GTIL to promote and retain quality and compliance throughout all our member firm audit practices.
+LEAP currently has two core streams, a global audit methodology referred to as 'LEAP' and a suite of centrally developed, globally consistent learning.
+The third stream is the technology / audit tool discussed below.